Our nine-month Comprehensive Health Care Aide program for international learners prepares graduates to care for patients in a clinical setting.

 A complete Manitoba Grade 12 or equivalent

-- Current criminal record check
+- Current Canadian criminal record vulnerable sector check

 - Current child abuse registry check

-You will need to request and pay for Canadian criminal record, adult abuse and child abuse record checks soon after you begin the program.
 In some situations, students with a criminal record may be unable to complete the program.
 Students listed on the Adult Abuse Registry or Child Abuse Registry may be unable to complete the program.

 Careers & Connections

 Graduates will find employment in acute and extended care hospitals, personal care homes, private care facilities, mental health settings and home care.

 See the National Occupation Code description for typical jobs here: Government of Canada National Occupation Code - Health Care Aide

 CHCA jobs in rural Manitoba (not the Winnipeg area) are on the Manitoba Provincial Nominee Program In-Demand Occupations list